Skip to main content

 • story

-The story in "Doom Eternal: The Ancient Gods - Part One" has received mixed reviews, with many players finding it convoluted and poorly executed compared to the base game.
-While some appreciate the continuation of the Doom Slayer's journey and the introduction of new lore, others criticize it for being overly cryptic, lacking coherence, and feeling like a mere pretext for combat.
-Overall, the narrative is seen as a weak point, with many suggesting that players who are primarily interested in the story might be better off watching it on YouTube rather than playing through the DLC.
+The story in "Doom Eternal: The Ancient Gods - Part One" has received mixed reviews, with many players finding it convoluted and lacking coherence compared to the base game.
+While some appreciate the continuation of the Doom Slayer's journey and the introduction of new lore, others criticize it for being overly cryptic and feeling like a forced extension rather than a natural progression.
+Overall, the narrative is seen as a secondary element to the gameplay, with many suggesting that those primarily interested in the story might be better off watching it on YouTube rather than playing through the DLC.

-• “The story is a great extension to the campaign that carries the Doom Slayer's journey forward in a natural way.”
+• “The story is also a great extension to the campaign that carries the doom slayer's journey forward in a natural way.”

 • “The story feels disjointed, and much of it comes across as overly cryptic, leaving players more confused than intrigued.”